 Concrete to Abstract: Learning with Manipulatives

-This grant under Special Education Curriculum was awarded to Shayne Williams and will benefit 70 students this coming year.
+This grant under Special Education Curriculum was awarded to Shayne Williams and will benefit 70 students.

 Thank you Foundation for Allen Schools for providing manipulatives to support our students learning!